Warwick Build Guide by Rimmon

 Masteries are important on every single character especially now compared to season 1, as the masteries continue to get better and more detailed in different ways.
 As they get more complicated, the more flexibility and variations can be made in the masteries.

-Now, with this build, focusing on getting damage output is the key, so Weapon Expertise & Sunder are extremely important for game long armor pen.
+Now, with this build, focusing on getting damage output is the key, so Devastating Strikes & Havoc are extremely important for game long armor pen. and damage.
 Fury is also useful early game to increase jungle speed as Warwick is only single target, faster you kill them, the faster the jungle.
 The key is to get to six as soon as possible so you can help your other teammates with their lanes.

 These masteries focus on making Warwick a tanky "SOB".
-This is to make Warwick more of an off tank than a full tank, so he can't replace the entire tank role, but he can tank for awhile if necessary as well as with Infinite Duress, initiate very effectively.
+This is to make Warwick more of an off tank than a full tank, so he can't replace the entire tank role, but he can tank for awhile if necessary as well as with Infinite Duress, initiating fights very effectively.

 The focus of this mastery setup is to give you some Armor Pen and attack speed, while getting some extra health from the defense tree, but also getting more life steal and spell vamp.
-Now as you are jungling and rather focus on that you could lower points in Fury by two points and then put it into Butcher , but because of the new items such as Hunter's Machete then upgrading it to a Spirit Stone or Spirit of the Ancient Golem.
+Now as you are jungling and rather focus on that you could lower points in Fury by two points and then put it into Butcher .
 This page is more experimental than the others, so give your feedback on changes/modifications that you think would be better to utilize the utility tree along with some offensive and defensive bonuses.